• Skip to primary navigation

 How to serve?

-• Serve them over waffles, pancakes or crepes.
+• Serve them over German waffles, pancakes, or creme fraiche crepes.

 • Use the syrup and some finely chopped cherries to flavor homemade ice cream as well.